muschellij2/process_head_ct/index.md

 Though we discuss CT as having more standardized Hounsfield unit values, this does not imply CT scans cannot have vastly different properties depending on parameters of scanning and reconstruction.
-One notable parameter in image reconstruction is the covolution kernel (i.e. filter, DICOM field `(0018,1210)`) used for reconstruction.
-We present slices from an individual subject from the CQ500 (Chilamkurthy et al. 2018) dataset (described below) in Figure @ref(fig:overlay).
-Information on which kernel was used, and other reconstruction parameter information can be found in the DICOM header (e.g. field (0018,1210)).
-The kernel is described usually by the ltter “H” (for head kernel), a number indicating image sharpness (e.g. the higher the number, the sharper the image, the lower the number, the smoother the image), and an ending of “s” (standard), “f” (fast), “h” for high resolution modes (Siemens SOMATOM Definition Application Guide),
+One notable parameter in image reconstruction is the convolution kernel (i.e. filter, DICOM field `(0018,1210)`) used for reconstruction.
+We present slices from an individual subject from the CQ500 (Chilamkurthy et al. 2018) dataset in Figure @ref(fig:overlay).
+Information on which kernel was used, and other reconstruction parameter information can be found in the DICOM header.
+The kernel is described usually by the letter “H” (for head kernel), a number indicating image sharpness (e.g. the higher the number, the sharper the image, the lower the number, the smoother the image), and an ending of “s” (standard), “f” (fast), “h” for high resolution modes (Siemens SOMATOM Definition Application Guide),
 <!-- http://docshare01.docshare.tips/files/24454/244544233.pdf--> though
 some protocols simply name them “soft-tissue”, “standard”, “bone”, “head”, or “blood”, amongst others.
 The image contrast can depend highly on the kernel, and “medium smooth” kernels (e.g. H30f, H30s) can provide good contrast in brain tissue (Figure @ref(fig:overlay)E).
-Others, such as “medium” kernels (e.g. H60f, H60s) provide contrast in high values of the image, such as bone for detecting fractures (Figure
+Others, such as “medium” kernels (e.g. H60f, H60s) provide contrast in high values of the image, such as detecting bone fractures (Figure
 @ref(fig:overlay)A), but not as good contrast in brain tissue (Figure
 @ref(fig:overlay)B).
 Thus, when combining data from multiple sources, the convolution kernel may be used to filter, stratify, or exclude